cbonoz/nyc23/README.md

 Develop an innovative DeFi solution on a supported EVM that has a meaningful impact on the community.
 Your project should introduce novel concepts or functionalities, addressing real-world problems and pushing the boundaries of DeFi

-* Filecoin/IPFS: Storage (web3.storage api only likely not enough, needs to use FVM)
+* Filecoin/IPFS: Storage (web3.storage api only likely not enough, needs to use FVM).
+Contract deployment
+* Scroll: Contract deployment
+* Neon: Contract deployment
+* Airstack: Profiles and social
+* Next.id: Profiles and social
+* Privy: Authentication
 * ENS account abstraction (can use cbono.eth)

+Maybe:
 * Unlock protocol for gated content
 * Quicknode NFT API

+*

 ## Useful links
 * Sponsors: https://ethglobal.com/events/newyork2023/prizes